pdo9141/InterviewPrep/UnitTestProject1/Database/SqlServer/ReadMe.txt

 	Local temp tables will automatically droppe dwhen the connection that created it is closed.
 User can explicitly drop the temp table.
 If you create a local temp table as part of a SP, it gets dropped upon completion of SP execution.
 	It is possible for different connections to create local temp table with same name.
 When you view TempDB/Temporary Tables the design view you'll notice that the temp table name is appended with underscores and random numbers.
 	Global temp tables are available to all SQL Server connections.
 In designer view, you won't see underscores and random numbers.
 They are dropped when last connection referencing the table is closed.
+	When you use SELECT INTO a temporary table, you don't have to define the temporary table definition, SQL SERVER will derive from the SELECT list.
+	You you declare a local temp table in an SP, you can use the same temp table within an SP that is called from within the original SP.
 	a) Local temporary tables: #PersonDetails
 	b) Global temporary tables: ##PersonDetails
 34) You can create indexes on tables and views.
 You want to avoid Table Scans which is when SQL Server checks ever row in the table from beginning to end, bad for performance.
 With an index, SQL Server picks up the row addresses from